happyvolt92/python_game_portfolio/README.md

 ## Gameplay basics

 * Use arrow keys to move
-* IN PROGRESS -----Use spacebar to interact with NPCs and other entities in the environment----
+* IN PROGRESS -----Use spacebar to interact with NPCs and other entities in the environment----Library to fix

 __________________________
 ## Important !